ckeditor/ckeditor5/docs/tutorials/index.md

 order: 0
 menu-title: Overview
 meta-title: CKEditor 5 Tutorials | CKEditor 5 Documentation
-meta-description: Take a crash course to install and configure your copy of CKEditor 5 or deep-dive into the internal works of the editor ecosystem to create new features, adapt and tailor the system to you needs!
+meta-description: Take a crash course to install and configure your copy of CKEditor 5 or deep-dive into the internal works of the editor ecosystem to create new features, adapt and tailor the system to your needs!
 ---

 # Tutorials